-Since the goal of animal mortality composting is environmentally sound, labor-efficient disposition of animal carcasses and related waste, and not a fully functional comprehensive composting program for manure and other organic materials, equipment choices are easier to make.
-For a full discussion and overview of equipment for a comprehensive composting program, please reference: Compost Fact Sheet #7 from the Cornelll Waste Management Institute, "Compost Equipment" 2004/2005.
-At a minimum, carcass composting will require a front-end loader, but a probe thermometer and screen are also recommended.
+Equipment choices are easier to make for animal mortality composting versus a manure and other organic material compost.
+For a full discussion and overview of equipment for a comprehensive composting program, please reference: Compost Fact Sheet #7 from the Cornell Waste Management Institute, "Compost Equipment" 2004/2005.
+At a minimum, carcass composting will require a frontend loader, and a probe thermometer and screen are also recommended for the best success.

-A tractor with a bucket or skid-steer loader are imperative for building the pile or loading the bin, in addition to easily moving and placing larger mortalities.
-The size and number of carcasses to be encountered throughout the year will dictate the needed loader size.
+A tractor with a bucket or a skid-steer loader are imperative for building the pile or loading the bin, in addition to easily moving and placing larger mortalities.
+The size and number of carcasses encountered throughout the year will dictate the needed loader size.
 A poultry facility will obviously be able to utilize smaller equipment than a beef feedlot or dairy.
-A dairy may have up to eight percent operational mortalities throughout the year with Holsteins weighing as much as 1,400 pounds.
-Beef steers may be smaller, in the 500 to 1,000 pound range; sows on a hog operation can also be quite large, requiring appropriate sized equipment.
+A dairy may have up to 8% operational mortalities throughout the year with Holsteins weighing as much as 1,400 pounds.
+Beef steers may be smaller, in the 500 to 1,000 pound range; sows (350 to 500 pound range) on a hog operation can also be quite large, requiring appropriate sized equipment.